Director, Public Policy Research Center

 B.S (Webster University), MFA (UM-St. Louis), M.Ed (UM-St. Louis)

 Becky Pastor joined PPRC in October 2001 as the Communications Coordinator.
 She completed a bachelor's degree in Psychology at Webster University in 1992, an MFA in Creative Writing, Fiction, from the University of Missouri - St. Louis in 2007, and an M.Ed. with an emphasis in Community Mental Health Counseling from UMSL in 2014.
-She is also a freelance writer and has been published in Sauce Magazine.
+She is currently working toward licensure as a psychotherapist at the St. Louis Psychoanalytic Institute, and she is also a full-time Psychoanalytic Candidate.
+Becky teaches writing at Webster University, and she is also a freelance writer and has been published in Sauce Magazine.

 BS (Saint Louis University), M.B.A.
 (Lindenwood University)

 Telesa Nolan currently serves as the Business Manager for the PPRC.
 She has been with PPRC since 2002, and has played an instrumental role in developing and maintaining an accounting and office system that is accessible to the entire department.
-She brings more than 12 years of accounting experience, as well as considerable research and data analysis skills.
+She brings more than 20 years of accounting experience, as well as considerable research and data analysis skills.
 In 2003, The Sue Shear Institute for Women in Public Life selected Ms. Nolan to participate in the 21st Century Leadership Academy, the premier leadership program for Missouri college women.
 Telesa's selection gives her the status of Shear Fellow.
-In May, Ms. Nolan received her MBA from Lindenwood University.
+In May 2004, Ms. Nolan received her MBA from Lindenwood University.
+Ms. Nolan also has 10 years public service experience assisting the Saint Louis Board of Elections and since Fall 2013 works as Site administrator for the Lambert Airport, Airport Service Quality (ASQ) Project.